khadas/khadas_docs/linux/source/vim1/SoftPWMServo.md

 $ gcc -o SoftPwm SoftPwm.c -lwiringPi -lpthread -lrt -lm -lcrypt
 ```

-### WiringPi-Python Source Code
+### WiringPi-Python source code

-1. The servo switches between 180 degrees, 90 degrees and 0 degrees successively, and the time interval is 3s.
+1. The servo switches between 180 degrees, 90 degrees and 0 degrees successively, and the time interval is 3 seconds.
-2. The analog servo is switched between clockwise rotation, pause rotation and counterclockwise rotation, and the time interval is 3s.
+2. The analog servo switches between clockwise rotation, pause rotation and counterclockwise rotation, and the time interval is 3s.

 ```python
 import wiringpi as GPIO